-Whether they’re toddlers, mid-size models or teen versions, kids and pools go together like milk and cookies.
+Whether they’re toddlers, mid-size models or teen versions, kids and swimming pools go together like milk and cookies.
 Regardless of the ages of your kids, you can ensure that everyone stays safe in and around your pool all season long.
 Read on for common sense tips that will maintain a safe environment for everyone who joins the fun in and around your pool.

 Pool Safety Starts Inside